 Traditional bodybuilding dogma has always held that more protein is better.
 While this is true to a point, it can sometimes be more beneficial to decrease your protein intake and get those nutrients from other sources.

 Think about your diet as a pie chart: x percent of that pie will be made up of protein, y percent fat, and the remainder carbohydrates.
-Regardless of the percentages you pick, they will always add up to 100%.
-You can never eat above 100%, so increasing one nutrient source will always decrease your intake of another.
+Regardless of the percentages you pick, they will always add up to 100 percent.
+You can never eat above 100 percent, so increasing one nutrient source will always decrease your intake of another.